rayforge-math/Win11Tweaks/README.md

 ---

 ## 🛑 Hardware Disclaimer & Personalization
-**Important:** These scripts are currently **tailored specifically for my personal hardware and workflow.** * **Limited Scope:** To prevent compatibility issues for other users, hardware-specific modules (such as drivers or low-level firmware tweaks) that work only for my specific setup are **currently omitted** from this public version.
+**Important:** These scripts are currently **tailored specifically for my personal hardware and workflow.**
+**Limited Scope:** To prevent compatibility issues for other users, hardware-specific modules (such as drivers or low-level firmware tweaks) that work only for my specific setup are **currently omitted** from this public version.
-* **Review the code** before running it on different hardware to ensure compatibility with your specific environment.
+* **Review the code** before running it on different hardware to ensure compatibility with your specific environment and the applied settings suit your needs.

 ---